ydsingh/alexa/feature-demos/skill-demo-proactive-events/README.md

 ## Set Up the Demo
 Be sure you have the AWS CLI and ASK CLI setup.
 Download this repository to your laptop.
 You can do this in one of two ways:
-Run the ```git clone``` command.
+* Run the ```git clone https://github.com/alexa/alexa-cookbook``` command, or
-Click the **Fork** button at the top of the page, and then click the green **Clone or download** button.
+* Click the **Code** tab near the top of the page, and then click the green **Clone or download** button.

 #### AWS setup steps
 First, you will set up the AWS Lambda function, which contains the skill service code, as part of a CloudFormation stack called PingMe.
-The stack will include the AWS Lambda trigger, IAM role, and a DynamoDB table to track userIds.
-The IAM role (Identity Access Management) provides the necessary permissions for the developer to manage the skill infrastructure.
-CloudFormation provides the infrastructure that you require to send notifications from your skill.
-You can provision a different infrastructure if you prefer, but this demo uses CloudFormation.
+The stack also includes the AWS Lambda trigger, IAM role, and a DynamoDB table to track userIds.
+The IAM role (Identity Access Management) provides the necessary permissions for the Lambda function to read and write from the DyanmoDB table.

  * Note: The CloudFormation package should be run from the **us-east-1** region, also known as N. Virginia.
 Verify your default region in the AWS CLI by typing ```aws configure``` and pressing enter four times.